yxtay/databricks-container/README.md

-# Minimal Container Image for Databricks Container Service
+# Minimal Container Images for Databricks Container Service

 The dockerfile is based on the official [databricks/containers](https://github.com/databricks/containers) repository.